 Quesadillas, pronounced ‘kay-sa-dee-ah’, means “little cheesy thing”.
 I don’t need a reason beyond this to love them but they also happen to be varied, delicious and easy to make.
 My kids think Quesadillas are Mexican cheese toasties and it’s not a bad description.
 The basic idea is a flour tortilla filled with your choice of veggies and/or meat sprinkled with cheese then folded and warmed.
-Corn and roasted pepper quesadillas is my go-to recipe for a quick lunch or dinner served with some sour cream and salsa for dipping.
+Corn and roasted pepper quesadillas is my go-to recipe for a quick lunch or dinner served with some sour cream and salsa.

 Serves 2 Kids